 From late March 2022 to mid-May 2022, IFAW-trained responders and veterinarians managed the only animal care tent at the Medyka border crossing between Poland and Ukraine.
 We distributed thousands of dollars’ worth of animal food, leashes, collars, pet carriers and clothing to refugees and their pets.
 Over the seven weeks that IFAW managed the tent, our team cared for 2,425 pets.

 We are also partnered with the Chief Veterinary Office of Poland to support veterinary needs and provide pet supplies at the Przemyśl train station.
-Our veterinarians from Ukraine were funded by IFAW and supported the Polish veterinarians in examining, vaccinating and microchipping close to 3,355 pets to date.
+Our veterinarians from Ukraine were funded by IFAW and supported the Polish veterinarians in examining, vaccinating and microchipping 3,355 pets.

 Between March and May 2022, 43 IFAW responders, including seven veterinarians, deployed to greet and care for refugees and their pets as they entered Poland and began the next part of their journey.
 Our responders came from all over the world to help: Germany, France, the Netherlands, Belgium, the United Kingdom, Australia, the United States, Mexico and Costa Rica.

-Six months after the start of the war, IFAW directly helped over 75,000 companion animals (most of whom were cats and dogs) and wild animals like bears, bats and tigers.
+As of 30 June 2023, IFAW directly helped 151,575 companion animals (most of whom cats and dogs) and wild animals like bears, bats, swans, lions and tigers.
 In addition to helping animals in crisis, we also supported the incredible families and caretakers of those animals.

 IFAW mobilized over a hundred people to support this response.
 Rescuers and veterinarians on the ground worked 24/7 and for several months helping animals and refugees as they came across the border from Ukraine into Poland.
-Staff in our offices continue to answer the huge number of emails and questions we receive from around the world on a daily basis.
+Staff in our offices continue to answer emails and questions we receive from around the world.

 1. Protect wildlife and native habitats

-IFAW's response is a multi-year commitment on our part and we will continue to provide critical aid—veterinary care, animal food, emergency funds, pet supplies—where it is needed most.
-Our current plan for the recovery phase focuses on improving animal welfare standards and practices, as well as building back more resilient facilities, systems and wildlife habitats.
+IFAW will continue to provide critical aid—veterinary care, animal food, emergency funds, pet supplies—where it is needed most.
+Our current plan for the recovery phase focuses on improving animal welfare standards and practices.

 We build strategic and strong networks across Europe be able to immediately address crisis needs in the region.
 IFAW’s advocacy and policy work in Europe focuses on Response, Risk Reduction and Preparedness.
 We promote the inclusion of animals in national and regional disaster preparedness and response plans.
 We are advocating for animals to be included in European governments’ national disaster plans.